Disaster risk financing

 -

-Inclusive Risk Financing refers to financial solutions – such as savings, loans and insurance – designed to make financial protection accessible to underserved and vulnerable populations.
+This refers to financial solutions – such as savings, loans and insurance – designed to make financial protection accessible to under-served and vulnerable populations.
 As weather-related shocks grow in frequency and intensity, these tools play a critical role in helping communities prepare for, manage and recover from extreme weather events.
-Over the past ten years, WFP has unlocked access to financial services for over 10 million people through integrated risk management strategies.
-Building on its work with the R4 Rural Resilience Initiative WFP has evolved this model into a more comprehensive Inclusive Risk Financing approach.
+Over the past fifteen years, WFP has unlocked access to financial services for over 15 million people through integrated risk management strategies.
+Building on its work with the R4 Rural Resilience Initiative, WFP has evolved this model into a more comprehensive Inclusive Risk Financing approach.
+Read more about WFP’s IRF approach here.

 -